Quadratic differentials as stability conditions: collapsing subsurfaces: Decorated marked surfaces and quadratic differentials

 We now move on to the weighted version of this notion.
 The motivation for the notion is provided in Section~\ref{sec:MixedAngfromQDiff}, compare also with \cite{Kr}.

-\begin{definition} A \emph{$\w$(-weighted) arc system} $\AS$ of $\sow$ (also called a $\w$-\emph{mixed-angulation}) is a collection of open arcs that divides $\sow$ into once-decorated polygons, such that each decoration $z$ with weight $w = w(z)$ is in a $(w+2)$-gon.
+\begin{definition} A $\w$-\emph{mixed-angulation} of $\sow$ is a collection of open arcs that divides $\sow$ into once-decorated polygons, such that each decoration $z$ with weight $w = w(z)$ is in a $(w+2)$-gon.
 We denote this $(w+2)$-gon by $\AS(z)$ and call it an \emph{$\AS$-polygon}.

-The \emph{forward flip} on $\w$(-weighted) arc system $\AS$, with respect to an arc $\gamma\in\AS$ is an operation that moves the endpoints of $\gamma$ anti-clockwise along two adjacent sides of the $\AS$-gons containing $\gamma$, cf. Figure~\ref{fig:flip}.
-The inverse of a forward flip is a \emph{backward flip}, which moves the endpoints clockwise. \end{definition}
+The \emph{forward flip} on $\w$-{mixed-angulation} $\AS$, with respect to an arc $\gamma\in\AS$, is an operation that moves the endpoints of $\gamma$ anti-clockwise along two adjacent sides of the $\AS$-polygons containing $\gamma$, cf. Figure~\ref{fig:logow}. \end{definition}